-First released in 2016 on PC and games consoles, it’s been widely reported that Oxenfree will be making the jump over to Netflix games following Netflix’s acquisition of Night School Studio in September 2021.
+First released in 2016 on PC and game consoles, it’s been widely reported that Oxenfree will be making the jump over to Netflix games following Netflix’s acquisition of Night School Studio in September 2021.

-Described as a supernatural teen thriller, Oxenfree has you playing Alex, who has bought his new stepbrother Jonas to an overnight island party gone wrong after a group of friends unwittingly opens a ghostly rift.
+Described as a supernatural teen thriller, Oxenfree has you playing Alex, who has brought his new stepbrother Jonas to an overnight island party gone wrong after a group of friends unwittingly opens a ghostly rift.